Olga Lucia Alvarez

 Annie Cass Watson

-Annie Cass Watson serves St. Mary of Magdala, an RCWP community in Indianapolis, and the Bloomington Inclusive Community in Bloomington, Indiana, an Ecumenical Catholic Community (ECC).
-She also helps her husband, Dr. Jimmy Watson, pastor of St. John United Church of Christ (Cumberland) in Indianapolis, Indiana, with his pastoral duties.
+Annie Cass Watson is an Assisting Priest at St. Stanislaus Polish Catholic Church in St. Louis, Missouri.
+She is the first woman priest ever to serve this historic parish.
+Previously she served St. Mary of Magdala, an RCWP community in Indianapolis, Indiana and the Bloomington Inclusive Community in Bloomington, Indiana, an Ecumenical Catholic Community (ECC).
+She also helps her husband, Dr. Jimmy Watson, pastor of Immanuel United Church of Christ in Ferguson, Missouri, with his pastoral duties.
 Annie was ordained a deacon on July 13, 2014 in Indianapolis and was ordained a priest on May 15, 2015 in Tampa, Florida.

 Mary Weber lives and ministers in Indianapolis, In.
 She was ordained a priest in July 2014.
 Mary served the Church as a Pastoral Associate, a Retreat Facilitator and a Nursing Home/Hospital minister for over 45 years.
 Currently she serves as a volunteer nursing home chaplain and a House Church Leader.
 As a wife, mother and grandmother, Mary is passionate about lifelong learning, the arts, walking with those who have experienced loss and empowering women.
 Youth ministry, social work, hospital administration and owning a sales rep company were her professions.
 Mary is in awe of ARCWP where Sophia serves the marginalized and disenfranchised.